dsoluk/NHLschedule/README.md

   )
   print("Wrote:", out_csv_path)

 The function returns the path to the written CSV.
-It also emits opponent_ease_lookup.csv next to out_csv.
+It also emits:
+- opponent_offense_lookup.csv next to out_csv (weekly offense matchup table)
+- team_defense_lookup.csv and team_offense_lookup.csv (simple per-Team score maps)

 Integrating with the NSTstats project